This Paleo Instant Pot Pulled Pork in melt in your mouth good! Moist, tender, and so flavorful. Whole30, gluten free, dairy free, and low fodmap.

 I made this twice- once with pork loin and once with pork butt (shoulder).
 Both came out flavorful, but the butt has so much more moisture thanks to the fat.
 The loin just seemed a little too dry and begged for sauce.
 These pictures are WITHOUT sauce and you can see how juicy it is.
 You can add your favorite barbecue sauce on it if you want, but it doesn't necessarily need it.

 There is no sugar added to this at all making it totally Whole30 compliant.
-No dates, or juice or anything!
 Usually pulled pork is loaded with extra sugar between the rub and the sauce, but leaving it out just means letting the other flavors shine through.
-You also have tastebuds that have changed, or are changing, and don’t need all that sweetener.

 Like most recipes lately, this is low fodmap which means no onion or garlic.
 I did use garlic oil plus lots of seasonings so it's definitely not bland.
 You can use a chopped onion and fresh garlic if you want- that would be delicious!

-It’s not needed, but if you want to make some barbecue sauce to go along with this, here is my popular Paleo Whole30 Barbecue Sauce (not low fodmap).
+It's not needed, but if you want to make some barbecue sauce to go along with this, here is my popular Paleo Whole30 Barbecue Sauce.

 Paleo Instant Pot Pulled Pork